June 22-26, 2020

 Organized Session Proposals

-A call for abstract submissions will be sent out November 1, 2019 and are due January 31, 2019.
+Abstract submission is now open and submissions are due February 5, 2020.
 We do not anticipate an extension beyond that date and strongly encourage you to submit your abstracts well before the deadline!
 If you have extenuating circumstances that prohibit you from submitting by the deadline, please email [email protected].
 We will accept late abstract on a case-by-case basis.
 Abstracts will be reviewed in the order they are received.
-To facilitate early registration and travel planning, we will make every effort to send decision notifications regarding acceptance of abstracts to authors by February 28.
+To facilitate early registration and travel planning, we will make every effort to send decision notifications regarding acceptance of abstracts to authors by March 15.

 We encourage submissions that are relevant to the symposium theme and those that focus on the interactions between social and ecological systems.
 Individuals will be limited to serving as lead presenter on only one oral paper presentation.
 This does not include co-authorship and individuals may present both an oral paper presentation and organize a session, present a poster, or serve on a panel.